Lose up to 17% with our Wegovy weight loss service

 Wegovy tablets have a well-established safety profile, consistent with semaglutide in its injectable form, which has been used by millions of patients worldwide.
 In the OASIS 4 trial, serious adverse events were actually less common in the treatment group than in the placebo group (3.9% vs 8.8%), and fewer than 7% of patients stopped treatment due to side effects.

-Clinically tested - approved by the FDA following a phase 3 randomised controlled trial
+Clinically tested - approved by the MHRA following a phase 3 randomised controlled trial

 Side effects are mostly mild - the most common are nausea and vomiting, typically during dose escalation, and settling down over time for most patients